mlcommons/training/retired_benchmarks/minigo/README.md

 Note that quality does not necessarily monotonically increase.

 ### Evaluation frequency
-Evaluation should be preformed for every model which is trained (regardless if it wins the "model evaluation" round).
+Evaluation should be performed for every model which is trained (regardless if it wins the "model evaluation" round).

 ### Evaluation thoroughness